 The mother sees these antigens as “foreign” and may respond by producing antibodies against these intruders.
-Antibodies, an important part of the body’s immune system, may cross the placenta, enter the baby’s bloodstream and destroy the platelets.
-Spontaneous bleeding into the brain (intracranial hemorrhage) or other major organs may occur, putting the baby at serious risk of death or permanent brain damage causing lifelong disabilities.
+Antibodies, an important part of the body’s immune system, may cross the placenta, enter the baby’s bloodstream and destroy her unborn baby’s platelets.
+Spontaneous bleeding into the brain ICH (intracranial hemorrhage) or other major organs may occur putting the baby at serious risk of death or permanent brain damage causing lifelong disabilities.

 PROFNAIT an important initiative at the forefront of research into FNAIT/NAIT